Cheap Theatre Tickets

 Wicked cast Nikki Bentley and Helen Woolf

-If you want to know who's in the show but can't face spending £5, £10 or even more on a programme, you can often find out info about the show from the official website, or dedicated theatre sites such as WhatsOnStage and Official London Theatre (if you're in the capital).
+If you want to know who's in the show but can't face spending £5, £10 or even more on a programme, you can often find info about the show on the official website, or dedicated theatre sites such as WhatsOnStage and Official London Theatre (if you're in the capital).

 If you've got a West End show coming up, the Twitter account WestEnd Understudies is a nifty tool for finding out if that performance is subject to any cast changes.

-London's Southbank Centre has a programme of free live-streamed plays which can be watched via Zoom.
+London's Southbank Centre has a programme of free live-streamed plays and events which can be watched via Zoom.
 Look for the 'FREE' tag.
 You'll need to book a ticket to reserve your slot.

 The Bush Theatre's Monday Monologues comprises plays written and recorded during lockdown, making them a real snapshot of recent history.
 They're available to watch for free.